PutinCoinPUT/LinuxNodes/README.md

 Here you can clone/download the Linux-Node Wallets for PUTinCoin:

 putincoind.tar.gz = Linux CLI-node
-PutinCoin-qt.tar.gz = Linux GUI Node Wallet
+PutinCoin-qt-ubuntu.tar.gz = Ubuntu Linux GUI Node Wallet (tested up to Ubuntu 18.04) PutinCoin-qt-mint.tar.gz = Mint Linux GUI Node Wallet (tested with Cinnamon Edition) PutinCoin-qt-kali.tar.gz = Mint Linux GUI Node Wallet (tested with Kali Linux 2023.4)

 IMPORTANT: If you update an existing wallet, just replace the old executable with the new one, but pls. shut down the old wallet before, if it is running.